NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-single-value.md

-Demonstrates the FHE decryption mechanism and highlights common pitfalls
+User-controlled decryption with proper permission management.
+Demonstrates the critical two-step permission pattern: allowThis() grants the contract permission to store/compute, while allow() grants the user permission to decrypt.
+Missing either step causes decryption to fail.
+Includes examples of both correct and incorrect patterns.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: